sockheadrps/SoundClient/README.md

 ## Remote media interaction over LAN
-Provides a management interface for audio and media of a remote device.
-This application provides Software convinience meant to mimic hardware devices such as the stream deck.
+Provides management tooling for audio and media control on a remote device.
+The interface provides a software solution meant to mimic hardware devices such as the stream deck, and can be extended to provide other custom functionality.

 ![pic](tab.jpg)